When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ1: How to construct cybersecurity-oriented domain LLMs?

-\textbf{Supervised Fine-Tuning}, on the other hand, uses labeled domain-specific data for training, enabling direct optimization of the model's performance on specific cybersecurity tasks~\cite{zhang2023instruction,dong2023abilities}.
-Compared to continued pre-training, SFT is more narrowly focused on enhancing task-specific performance.
-In SFT, model weights are refined by the gradients calculated from a task-specific loss function.
-This function quantifies the deviation between the model's predictions and the actual labels, thus facilitating the learning of task-oriented patterns and nuances.
+\textbf{Supervised Fine-Tuning} uses labeled domain-specific data for training, enabling direct optimization of the model's performance on specific cybersecurity tasks~\cite{zhang2023instruction,dong2023abilities}.
+Compared to CPT, SFT focuses on improving the performance of a specific task.
+In SFT, the model weights are refined via gradients calculated from a task-specific loss function.
+This function quantifies the deviation between the model's predictions and the actual labels, thus promoting the learning of task-oriented patterns.
 SFT relies on the utilization of high-quality, human-annotated data, which is a collection of prompts and their corresponding responses.
-Supervised fine-tuning is especially important for LLMs such as ChatGPT, which have been designed to follow user instructions and stay on a specific task across long stretches of text.
+SFT is important for LLMs such as ChatGPT, which are designed to follow user instructions and focus on specific tasks in context.
 This specific type of fine-tuning is also referred to as instruction fine-tuning.

-In the context of continual pre-training and SFT, researchers have the option of employing either full-parameter fine-tuning or parameter-efficient fine-tuning.
+In the context of CPT and SFT, researchers have the option of employing either full-parameter fine-tuning or parameter-efficient fine-tuning (PEFT).

-\textbf{Full-parameter fine-tuning} is a traditional approach where the entire model's parameters are adjusted during training.
-This allows the model to fully adapt and specialize to the target domain's nuances.
-By refining all parameters, the model can potentially achieve optimal performance for specific tasks or datasets.
-However, this exhaustive parameter update demands considerable computational power and time, posing challenges in terms of efficiency and scalability, especially with increasing LLMs.
+\textbf{Full-parameter fine-tuning} is a classical approach that adjusts all parameters of the model during training.
+This allows the model to fully adapt and specialize to the target domain.
+By optimizing all parameters, the model can achieve optimal performance for specific tasks or datasets.
+However, full parameter updates require considerable computing power and time, posing challenges in efficiency and scalability, especially as the number of LLM parameters continues to increase.

-Conversely, \textbf{PEFT} methods only fine-tune a small number of (extra) model parameters while freezing most parameters of the pre-trained LLMs, thereby greatly decreasing the computational and storage costs.
-And it also helps in portability wherein users can tune models using PEFT methods to get tiny checkpoints worth a few MBs compared to the large checkpoints of full fine-tuning.
-The PEFT approaches are favored because they enable users to get performance comparable to full fine-tuning while only having a small number of trainable parameters.
+Conversely, \textbf{PEFT} methods fine-tune only a small number of model parameters or additional parameters while freezing most parameters of the pre-trained LLMs, which greatly reduces the computational costs.
+It also helps in portability, and users can fine-tune the model using PEFT methods to obtain tiny checkpoints of only a few MB in size.
+In summary, PEFT methods are favored because they enable users to obtain comparable performance to full fine-tuning while having only a small number of trainable parameters.
 There are several PEFT methods, such as adapter tuning, prefix tuning, prompt tuning, LoRA, QLoRA, and so on: